 Ingestion The material has NOT been classified by EC Directives or other classification systems as "harmful by ingestion".
 This is because of the lack of corroborating animal or human evidence.
-Skin Contact , · fects or skin irritation following contact (as classified by EC Directives using animal nat exposure be kept to a minimum and that suitable gloves be used in an occupation Еуе Although the liquid is not thought to be an irritant (as clas characterised by tearing or conjunctival redness (as with ssified by EC Directives), direct contact with the eye may produce transient discomfor windburn).
+Skin Contact The material is not thought to produce adverse health effects or skin irritation following contact (as classified by EC Directives using animal models).
+Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable gloves be used in an occupational setting. Еуе Although the liquid is not thought to be an irritant (as classified by EC Directives), direct contact with the eye may produce transient discomfort characterised by tearing or conjunctival redness (as with windburn).
 Chronic Long-term exposure to the product is not thought to prod models); nevertheless exposure by all routes should be luce chronic effects adverse to the health (as classified by EC Directives using anima minimised as a matter of course.
-TOXICITY IRRITATION Reaction Buffer 1 - Ultra Not Available Not Available TOXICITY IRRITATION dermal (rat) LD50: >1008 mg/kg [1] Eye: adverse effect observed (irreversible damage) [1] isothiazolinones, mixed Inhalation(Rat) LC50: 0.171 mg/l4h [1] Skin: adverse effect observed (corrosive) [1] Oral (Rat) LD50: 53 mg/kg [2] Skin: adverse effect observed (irritating) [1] ances - Acute toxicity 2.
+Reaction Buffer 1 - Ultra TOXICITY IRRITATION Not Available Not Available TOXICITY IRRITATION dermal (rat) LD50: >1008 mg/kg [1] Eye: adverse effect observed (irreversible damage) [1] isothiazolinones, mixed Inhalation(Rat) LC50: 0.171 mg/l4h [1] Skin: adverse effect observed (corrosive) [1] Oral (Rat) LD50: 53 mg/kg [2] Skin: adverse effect observed (irritating) [1] ances - Acute toxicity 2.
 Value obtained from manufacturer's SDS.
 Unless otherwise